CCM19/ccm19doks/docs/agency-version/agency.md

 ## Enterprise / Agency Dashboard

 The dashboard provides some basic information about the usage of the Agency version.
 For example how many customers are in the database and how many domains are used.
-You can also see a small graph showing the usage of your CCM19 instance in the current month.
+You can also see a small graph that shows the usage of your CCM19 instance in the current month.

 ![screenshot-1641982525189](../assets/screenshot-1641982525189.jpg)